MadzCode/FInal_Documentation/Dev_Journal.md

 ## 2 player system

-- I have scrapped the 2 player system and instead I have one sprite followed by a small ghost to give the same effect
+- I have scrapped the 2 player system and instead I have one sprite followed by a small ghost to give the same effect.

 ### Testing
 - Document the user testing conducted, specifying the type of tests used (e.g., automated testing, guided user testing, blind testing).